Shub-Gautam/Shub-Gautam.github.io/content/_index.md

 ### Bachelor of Technology (Computer Science & Technology)

-Maharaja Agrasen Institute of Technology, Delhi [2020-2024]
+Maharaja Agrasen Institute of Technology, Delhi [2020-2024] <a class="text-decoration-none" href="https://www.mait.ac.in">www.mait.ac.in</a>
 <br>
 Department Rank: 10
 <br>